nbgarnier/nn_stats/README.md

   * by imposing a set of values of R (radii to consider)

  The function expects (these are mandatory):
-  * a set of initial locations in a n-dimensional space
+  * a set of initial locations (parameter "x") in a n-dimensional space
-  * either a set of alues of k or a set of values of R
+  * either a set of alues of k (parameterr "k") or a set of values of R (parameter "R")

 The following parameters can also be provided:
-  * a set of observables values taken on the initial locations; by default, this set is empty
+  * a set of observables values taken on the initial locations (parameter "A"); by default, this set is empty and no moments are computed.
-  * a set of "destination" locations, where the statistics of observables will be computed; by default, these "destination" locations are the same as the "initial" locations.
+  * a set of "destination" locations (parameter "y") where the statistics of observables will be computed; by default, if you do not provide these "destination" locations, the "initial" locations will be used.

 There are examples in the examples/ subdirectory: please look at them to learn how to import and use the library, which should be as easy as:
 <pre><code>